Killing of British soldier stirs tension in poor corner of London

 Omer said there had been problems with extremists at the mosque though.
 In 2006, he said he and others had launched a court case against followers of radical cleric Omar Bakri, who is banned from Britain and has praised the 9/11 attack.

 "They were coming here showing our children pictures of beheadings," he said.
 "We took out an injunction and banned them.
-Radicalisation is one of our most serious problems."
+Radicalization is one of our most serious problems."

 Bakri's banned group al-Muhajiroun was later led by Anjem Choudary, who told Reuters one of the attackers attended his meetings although he had not seen him for about two years.